michelgrootjans/explaining-flow/readme.md

 **Input**
 - Work per story: **`ux: 1, dev: 3, qa: 2`**
-- Workers: `ux, dev, dev, qa`
+- Workers: `ux, dev, qa`
-- WIP-limit: `2`
+- WIP-limit: **2**
 - Average work distribution: ☑️

 **Example Results**
 - Throughput: **0.25 stories/day**
-- Cycle time: **7.3 days per story**
+- Cycle time: **7 days per story**
 - WIP: **2 stories**

 Now we start to see a drop in throughput.
-This means we went too far in limiting WIP.
-Our bottleneck, development, was not working at 100% anymore, which caused the whole drop in throughput.
+This might be a good tradeoff depending on your situation.
+If you care more about rapid feedback than feature delivery speed, you might choose this configuration.

+If you prefer a higher throughput with longer feedback cycles, you went too far in limiting WIP.

+### Introducing multidisciplinary team members
+Now that we control our cycle time, is there anything we could do to improve the throughput while keeping cycle time low?
+Let's introduce a tester that can also develop.

+**Input**
+- Work per story: **`ux: 1, dev: 3, qa: 2`**
+- Workers: ux, dev, **qa+test**
+- WIP-limit: `5`
+- Average work distribution: ☑️

+**Example Results**
+- Throughput: **0.38 stories/day**
+- Cycle time: **15 days per story**
+- WIP: **5 stories**

+Now the throughput is highgher.
+A throughput improvement from `0.30` to `0.38` means we finished our project of 200 work items in about 530 days instead of about 640 days.

 ### The best solution: full stack developers
 **Input**